criteo/cassback/README.md

     cassback -A -C conf/path_to_some_config_file.yml

+# Unit tests
+Unit tests can be executed locally by running the following command :

+    rake test

 ## Contributing

 For now this is an internal Criteo project, but were aiming for making it open source and publishing to GitHub.